North Sails RESOURCES

 FULL POWER (0-8 mph)

-In the light air most MC racers choose to trim and head up the moment they get new pressure.
+In the light air, most MC racers choose to trim and head up the moment they get new pressure.
 The exact opposite is the case if you want to go fast.
-When you get hit with a puff you want to ease a bit, head down and go for speed and then trim.
-After this you can head up and point the boat.
+When you get hit with a puff you want to ease a bit, keep the bow down, go for speed and then trim the main.
+After this, you can head up and point a little higher.
 The #1 goal is to achieve boat speed in this light air condition.
-The Z design mainsails will really respond to this type of technique.

-Your outhaul should be tight along the boom.
-Yes, you should have a shelf in the sail even in these light conditions.
+Your outhaul should be fairly tight along the boom.
+You should have a shelf in the sail even in these light conditions, especially if the water is very flat.
 Pull the sail to the inboard edge of the white band on your boom end.
-This creates a small wrinkle free shelf foot and is very fast.
+This creates a small wrinkle-free shelf foot and is very fast.
 This will help you with speed and pointing.
+In very choppy conditions you might experiment with a little less outhaul tension to help power up the boat.

 Do not have any vang tension on at all.
 In fact, be sure your vang is un-cleated so that when you ease your mainsail your vang does not tension up.
 This is very important while working your mainsail upwind.
 Vang should never be applied in such light conditions.